 The Importance of Fall Lawn Watering

 Lawn watering is often stopped in early fall.
 Conventional thinking is that because evapo-transpiration (ET) rates are low and the turf isn’t growing much, it is OK to stop watering.
-However, historic ET and rainfall data for most of Colorado shows a need of 0.5 to 0.75 inch of irrigation per week during September and October.
+However, historic ET and rainfall data for most of Colorado shows a need of 0.5 to 1.0 inches of irrigation per week during September and October.

 Fall watering is essential for late season nitrogen applications to work most effectively.
 Fertilizer applied to dry turf is less likely to enhance fall rooting and increase energy storage.

 Fall is the best time of year to control perennial broadleaf weeds – dandelion, clover, bindweed, plantain, and thistle, to name a few.
 Fall herbicide applications are more effective when applied to healthy, green, actively growing weeds.
 The herbicide is more easily absorbed and translocated to weed roots resulting in better control.